VikAsNeHrA1/Order-Management-app/README.md

 This application is an Express-based web server connected to a MongoDB database, specifically designed for managing orders within a warehouse setting.
 The application offers CRUD (Create, Read, Update, Delete) operations for orders in the database.

 ### Project Scope
-The purpose of this project is to create a warehouse- and store-specific application that will streamline the ordering and stock-management processes.
-Currently, many warehouses employ traditional messaging services like WhatsApp or iMessages to place orders.
-This program aims to swap out this inefficiency for a better-planned and focused system.
+This project aims to develop a tailored application for warehouses and stores, enhancing the efficiency of order placement and inventory management.
+Recognizing that many warehouses currently rely on conventional messaging platforms like WhatsApp or iMessages for order processing, our program seeks to replace these makeshift methods with a more cohesive and targeted system.

  #### Two User Pages
   Warehouse Page: